By Mike Kocsis | 7 minutes read | Last updated: October 6, 2025 Categories: Testosterone

 TRT is given to males who are unable to produce endogenous testosterone due to an acquired or congenital issue.
 In this treatment, artificial testosterone is administered in the body to boost serum testosterone levels.

 When your serum testosterone level increases, your low testosterone symptoms, such as hair loss, start disappearing.
-Your muscle mass, bone health, and sexual function improve.
+Your muscle mass, bone health, and sexual function also improve.

 Remember that TRT may cause hair loss in some men, or it may accelerate an existing problem.
 If you start losing more hair after starting TRT, contact your doctor as soon as possible.
 It usually happens in teenagers who have DHT sensitivity or a genetic problem.